w3c/webrtc-rtptransport/api-outline.md

   readonly attribute sequence<RTCRtpHeaderExtension> headerExtensions;
   readonly attribute unsigned long paddingBytes;

-  // These are the demuxed values, perhaps derived from SSRC,
+  // The MID and RID are possibly inferred by the SSRC,
-  // not necessarily the value of header extension.
-  // See .headerExtensions for that. readonly attribute DOMString? mid;
+  // and do not necessarily represent header extension values. readonly attribute DOMString? mid;
   readonly attribute DOMString? rid;